Fire services

 More information:

-A range of crimes, including violent crime, occur in Indonesia.
-Crimes can occur in popular tourist locations in Bali.
+A range of crimes, including violent crime, occur.
+Crimes can also happen in popular tourist locations in Bali.

 Be careful of thieves: